-Category Behaviour Description of Behaviour Land Locomotion Walking, Running & Climbing Faster or slower locomotion on the ground, on other fla structures or climbing on higher structures, with head up.
-Swimming & Paddling Swimming, Paddling Locomotion in deep or shallow water, with head out o water.
-Diving Diving Locomotion in deep or shallow water, with head under water; Foraging in the water.
-Foraging & Digging Foraging, Digging Moving on land with the head down and the nose close to the ground; Using paws to move vegetation, dig int substrate or claw at a wooden structure.
-Scent Marking Scent rubbing, Sprainting Rubbing a body part against a substrate or structure Urination or defecation; Spreading faeces with the tail Play Fighting Social play Chasing and tumbling together on land or in water.
-Social Affiliative Body rubbing, Social grooming, Food sharing, Parental care, Sexual behaviour, Keeper interaction Close body contact; Using paws or mouth to clean, dry of smooth the fur of another otter; Giving food to another otter; Suckling, nudging, carrying cub; Adults holding on the each other and rolling around in or out of water, in close body contact; male chasing and mounting the femal Watching, following, nudging, biting keeper.
-Aggression Fighting, Biting, Snorting, Snarling Rough fighting, with biting, shoving, hair plucking and/c scratching; Aggressive displays towards other otters.
-Eating & Drinking Eating, Drinking Biting, chewing, handling food; Drinking water; Solitary Activity Self-grooming, Playing with object, Pacing, Abnormal behaviours, Yawning Using paws or mouth to clean, dry or smooth own fur, rolling on grass or sand; Handling an object other than fo (pebble, shell, straw, twig, enrichment item); Movi repetitively along the same route; Head flips, tail sucking biting, etc.; Opening the mouth wide to take in (presumed involuntary action).
-Vigilance Looking around, Standing on hind paws, Begging Being alert and looking around from four-paws position with head up; or Turning in a circle to scan surrounding Standing on hind paws to look around; Perform repetitive up-down 'begging' displays.
-Vocalising Short calls, Long squeals, Soft calls Short, sharp and loud squeals; Longer and higher pitche loud sounds; Low intensity squeaks, chirps and chuckles.
-Resting Resting Lying down with head down outside Out of Sight Out of sight Being inside the den or holt, or hidden in the vegetation.
+Behaviour Description of Behaviour Walking, Running & Climbing Faster or slower locomotion on the ground, on other fla structures or climbing on higher structures, with head up.
+Swimming, Paddling Locomotion in deep or shallow water, with head out of water.
+Diving Locomotion in deep or shallow water, with head under water; Foraging in the water.
+Foraging, Digging Moving on land with the head down and the nose close to the ground; Using paws to move vegetation, dig into substrate or claw at a wooden structure.
+Scent rubbing, Sprainting Rubbing a body part against a substrate or structure Urination or defecation; Spreading faeces with the tail Social play Chasing and tumbling together on land or in water.
+Body rubbing, Social grooming, Food sharing, Parental care, Sexual behaviour, Keeper interaction Close body contact; Using paws or mouth to clean, dry or smooth the fur of another otter; Giving food to another otter; Suckling, nudging, carrying cub; Adults holding on to each other and rolling around in or out of water, in close body contact; male chasing and mounting the female; Watching, following, nudging, biting keeper.
+Fighting, Biting, Snorting, Snarling Rough fighting, with biting, shoving, hair plucking and/or scratching; Aggressive displays towards other otters.
+Eating, Drinking Biting, chewing, handling food; Drinking water; Self-grooming, Playing with object, Pacing, Abnormal behaviours, Yawning Using paws or mouth to clean, dry or smooth own fur, or rolling on grass or sand; Handling an object other than food (pebble, shell, straw, twig, enrichment item); Moving repetitively along the same route; Head flips, tail sucking or biting, etc.; Opening the mouth wide to take in air (presumed involuntary action).
+Looking around, Standing on hind paws, Begging Being alert and looking around from four-paws position, with head up; or Turning in a circle to scan surroundings; Standing on hind paws to look around; Performing repetitive up-down 'begging' displays.
+Short calls, Long squeals, Soft calls Short, sharp and loud squeals; Longer and higher pitched loud sounds; Low intensity squeaks, chirps and chuckles.
+Resting Lying down with head down outside Out of sight Being inside the den or holt or hidden in the vegetation.
+BehaviourWalking, Running & ClimbingSwimming, PaddlingDivingForaging, DiggingForaging, DiggingScent rubbing, SpraintingSocial playBody rubbing, Social grooming, Food sharing, Parental care, Sexual behaviour, Keeper interactionFighting, Biting, Snorting, SnarlingEating, DrinkingSelf-grooming, Playing with object, Pacing, Abnormal behaviours, YawningLooking around, Standing on hind paws, BeggingShort calls, Long squeals, Soft calls Resting Out of sight

 Table 1.
-Asian small-clawed otter ethogram (adapted from Cuculescu-Santana et al., 2017).
+Asian small-clawed otter ethogram (Adapted from Cuculescu-Santana et al., 2017).
 Asterisks represent categories and behaviours that may include abnormal repetitive behaviours.